 When we flagged this to them, their response was it wasn’t their responsibility.
 It was our content on our site, so we should correct their spelling and grammar before it got posted.

-Like we said, sometimes you get an agency with an attitude that sucks.
-We go tout of that contract pretty quickly, and found another good agency who ran the event for us.
+As we said, sometimes you get an agency with an attitude that sucks.
+We got out of that contract pretty quickly, and found another agency to run the event for us.
 A week before the competitor event.